mjordan/riprap/README.md

 1. Clone this git repository
 1. `cd riprap`
 1. `php composer.phar install` (or equivalent on your system, e.g., `./composer install`)
-1. Create the database as described in the next section.
+1. If necessary, create the database as described [here](docs/databases.md).

 We will eventually support deployment via Ansible.